-Try to take short breaks to rest your hands
+Try to take short breaks to rest your hands.

 Get a massage

-Self massage or see a therapist on a regular basis.
+Self-massage or see a therapist regularly.

 These are just some things you can do to prevent and mitigate the pain of RSI.
 Can you add any tips to this from your own experience?